Please wait while we prepare your content.

 The Community Entry (Village to Park Transition)

-Your day begins at the Rwetango Tourism Centre with a briefing on the "Pearl Accord" and how your sa...
+Your day begins either at the Rwetango Tourism Centre in Nyakahita or Mbarara City, depending on whe...

 The Ancestral Savannah (Game Drive)